pallavihere/devops-project/README.md

-# 🚀 MessageApp: A DevOps Classroom Project
+# 🚀 MessageApp: A DevOps Project

 This project demonstrates a complete CI/CD (Continuous Integration/Continuous Deployment) pipeline for a simple Node.js web application.
 The pipeline is orchestrated by Jenkins and deploys the application as a container to Google Cloud Run.